isotoma/react-cognito/README.rst

 - UC6 Verify email address for an authenticated user
 - UC11 Change the current password for an authenticated user
 - UC14 Sign out
+- UC16 Retrieve the user from local storage
 - UC17 Log into an identity pool with a cognito user
 - UC23 Set a new password on inital login for an admin created user

 Planned for version 1, but not yet implemented
 ----------------------------------------------

+- UC7 Delete a user attribute for an authenticated user
+- UC8 Update a user attribute for an authenticated user
 - UC1 Registering a user with the application
 - UC12 Starting and completing a forgotten password flow for an unauthenticated user
-- UC16 Retrieve the user from local storage

 Planned for version 1.1, but not yet implemented
 ------------------------------------------------